 The rationale behind the participatory design workshops was that they would support people from within these communities to identify the outcomes they want to achieve for the community and to consider the role the community should have in the delivery process.

 Available participatory design workshop reports are listed below:

-If you have not had the chance to participate in this phase but would like to, or if you have any other queries, please contact the Communities In Transition Team
+If you have if you have any questions about the Communities in Transition project please contact the Communities In Transition Team